Logo

 Default 2

-S10 Kissoff Tone Window: This register determines how long the modem will look for the Kissoff Tone during Contact ID operations.
+S10 Kissoff Tone Window: Register S10 governs how long the modem will look for the Kissoff Tone during Contact ID operations.

 Range: 0 to 255